← Back to Automation Failure Modes

 Apply these principles when:

-• The transaction involves revenue or customer data.
+• The transaction involves revenue-generating events or customer-facing data.

-• The system is expected to scale beyond 100 tasks per month.
+• The system is expected to scale beyond a low, predictable volume of tasks.

 Ignore these principles when:

-• The task is a personal productivity hack.
+• The task is a personal productivity experiment or a "one-off" data move.

-• The cost of the "Resilient Build" is 100x the value of the task.
+• The cost of a resilient build is 100x the commercial value of the task itself.

 How This Appears in Client Systems